cloudmesh/classes/docs/source/projects.rst

 stresses on different spots.
 Filesystems, CPUs, or memories can be tested and measured, if you think about hardware benchmark.
 APIs, messaging queues, load balancers or any applications can be tested and measured, if software is more focused.
-Hibench, Big Data Benchmark, or default built-in tools e.g. Terasort are available for Hadoop benchmark.
+Hibench, Big Data Benchmark, or built-in tools e.g. Terasort are available for Hadoop benchmark.

 Parallelization